-Driven by the core tenet of doing “good work,” Pai refused to allow himself to work dispassionately and made it clear to his employer that he needed a change.
+Driven by the core tenet of doing “good work,” Pai refused to allow himself to work dispassionately.
 After he requested a switch to a team that he found interesting, he was moved to a small team that focused on money management for “very wealthy clients,” according to Pai.

 While Pai had to trudge through the occasional misstep, he became better at his job through making mistakes.
 As a result, his work was at times handsomely rewarded.

 But Pai eventually realized that he wanted to work with companies rather than having individual clients because working with businesses would allow him to “think in a completely different way,” he said.

 He also chose to leave his job to study abroad at Emory’s Goizueta Business School, citing its strong finance department and reputation.
 Pai strives to one day become a part of the United States’ booming finance industry, a daunting task that he is propelled toward by his strict work ethic.